bpiyush/rotation-equivariant-lfm/README.md

     ```bash
     sbatch jobscripts/r2d2_training.job
     ```
-    You can check the status of your job via the slurm output file.
+    You can check the progress of your job via the slurm output file.
 You check job status via `squeue | grep $USER`.